mklabs/dotfiles/README.md

 these dotfiles are meant to be used in mac (mainly for the macvim stuff), although most of it will work in other unix too.

-they are centered around vim, git, npm and node.
+they are centered around vim, git, npm and node (and man pages..)

 ## intro